 Microsoft Power BI is an interactive data visualization software that primarily focus on BI.

-If you are an analyst, CTO or a data scientist contemplating to adapt the right BI tool, this article will help you make an informed decision.
+If you are an analyst, CTO, or data scientist contemplating adapting the right BI tool, this article will help you make an informed decision.

 What is Tableau?